-I am writing to you as the Chairman of the School Governance Committee (SGC) to introduce you to the role of the SGC so that as a parent of a child attending Ayios Nikolaos Primary School (ANPS) you understand what the SGC does on your behalf and how you can best interact with us.
+I am writing to you as the Chair of the School Governance Committee (SGC) to introduce you to the role of the SGC so that as a parent of a child attending Ayios Nikolaos Primary School (ANPS) you understand what the SGC does on your behalf and how you can best interact with us.

 ANPS is run by MoD Schools and as such has slightly different governance arrangements to UK schools.
 MoD Schools provide much of the governance that would normally be provided by School Governors in the UK, such as hiring staff and setting budgets.
 An SGC within an MoD School, including the SGC here at ANPS, fulfills a softer governance role in supporting the staff and pupils by enabling parents and the wider service community to contribute to the strategic direction of the school in order to continuously improve the provision of education for our children.
 We do this by holding meetings at least once a term to discuss the Head Teacher’s termly report, academic performance, school policies, finance and budgets, future plans and any other pertinent issues.
 SGC members regularly visit the school to see for themselves how the school feels and to study specific aspects of school life.